tien-q-nguyen2/JS-CSS-Parser/README.md

 Description
 --
-A parser that allow correcting the indentation of JS and CSS files -- assuming the provided code's syntax is already correct and curly braces are used for all blocks to be indented.
-Also will have the functionality to convert CSS code to nested SASS code.
+A parser that allow correcting the indentation of JS and CSS files -- assuming that the provided code contains no syntax error and that curly braces are used for all blocks to be indented.
+The parser will also have the functionality to convert CSS code to nested SASS code.